mr-mocap/cppdotnet/README.md

 * Allow Exception classes to only be moved and not copied
 * Use the std library pointers and try to make it difficult/impossible to extract a raw pointer from inside an object and copy it.
 * Singleton pattern
+* Heterogenous lookup on map-type structures
+* Reverse the template parameters for System::Func<...>

 ## Lessons Learned So Far